-Many people with fibromyalgia may also have Myofascial Pain Syndrome (MPS).
-Continue reading for more about symptoms, causes, and treatments of MPS.
-We will also see the relation between Myofascial Pain Syndrome and fibromyalgia.Many people living with #fibromyalgia may also have myofascial pain syndrome.
+Many people with fibromyalgia also have Myofascial Pain Syndrome (MPS).
+Continue reading for more about the symptoms, causes, and treatments of MPS and the relationship between Myofascial Pain Syndrome and fibromyalgia.Many people living with #fibromyalgia may also have myofascial pain syndrome.
 Read more about what it is, symptoms, and treatments for it. #mps #fibromyalgia #myofascial #beingfibromom Click To Tweet

 What is Myofascial Pain Syndrome?

 It is a chronic pain disorder that affects the fascia (the connective tissue that covers the muscles).
 MPS causes pain when certain areas of the muscle (trigger points) experience any type of pressure.
 It also refers to the pain and inflammation of the soft tissues.

 The symptoms of Myofascial Pain Syndrome can mimic other disorders, but the main symptoms include:

 - muscle pain with tender or trigger points

 - pelvic pain

 - tender muscle knot